sivarammurugan/PIDtuner-V0.1/README.md

 Features

-Supports  first order  and ramp process models Supports Proportional action on PV or  error  or a specific weighting between both.
+- Supports  first order  and ramp process models.

+- Supports Proportional action on PV or  error  or a specific weighting between both.
+-
-Simulation of  open loop and closed loop responses.
+- Simulation of  open loop and closed loop responses.

-Simulation setpoint and disturbance responses.
+- Simulation setpoint and disturbance responses.

-PID algorithm used is  non-interactive , derivative on PV.
+- PID algorithm used is  non-interactive , derivative on PV.
 No derivative filtering in this version.

-Anti reset windup implemented .MV minimum and maximum clamped at 0 and 100% respectively.
+- Anti reset windup implemented .MV minimum and maximum clamped at 0 and 100% respectively.

 Usage